ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 * the grant endpoint URI the client instance used to make its [initial request](#request)

 There is no padding or whitespace before or after any of the lines, and no trailing newline character.
-The following example shows a constructed hash base string consisting of these four elements.
+The following non-normative example shows a constructed hash base string consisting of these four elements.

 ~~~